M-Arham07/whatsapp-automater/README.md

 ## Usage

 1. Open the web page.
-2. Click the **Login** button to display QR code.
+2. Click the **Start Automation** button to display QR code.
 3. Scan the QR code using your WhatsApp app.
-4. Once logged in, use automation features like sending messages.
+4. Once logged in, you will be redirected to setup page to set your desired automation message.
 5. WebSocket ensures live updates of message events.

 ---